-Attributes Description name Name of the file to include.
+Талс Attributes Description Tags Description name Name of the file to include.
 When the name is relative, the file sepa- rator is /, and the file is relative to the directory where the current lsc file or fragment is loaded.
-When absolute, the name describes a platform-dependent filename.
-Root tag for an .lsc file. namo Name of the lsc file.
-The ELF executable output will be {name}.out, паше and the map file will be {name}.map Root tag for an lsc file fragment.
-Lsc fragments are loaded from the linker path option, or included from a master file using the include tag.
-Describes the organization of a set of memory intervals.
+When absolute, the name describes a platform-dependent filename. lsc Root tag for an .lsc file. name Name of the lsc file.
+The ELF executable output will be {name}.out, and the map file will be {name}.map lscFragment Root tag for an lsc file fragment.
+Lsc fragments are loaded from the , and the second linker path option, or included from a master file using the include tag. memoryLayout Describes the organization of a set of memory intervals.
 The memory layouts are processed in the order in which they are declared in the file.
 The same interval may be organized in several layouts.
 Each lay- out starts at the value of the cursor the previous layout ended.
 The fol- lowing tags are allowed within a memoryLayout directive: defSymbol (under certain conditions), group, memoryLayoutRef, padding, and sectionRef. ranges Exclusive with default.
-Comma-separated ordered list of fixed sections to which the layout is applied.
+Comma-separated ordered list of fixed sections 1 411900 to which the layout is applied.
 Sections represent memory segments. image Optional.
 Boolean value. false if not set.
-If true, the layout de- Ö scribes a part of the binary image: Only image sections can be embed- ded.
+If true, the layout de- Illiage scribes a part of the binary image: Only image sections can be embed- ded.
 If false, only runtime sections can be embedded. relocation Optional.
-Name of the section to which this layout is relocated.
-Exclusive with ranges.
-Defines a named memoryLayout directive in- Hallie stead of specifying a concrete memory location.
-May be included in a parent memoryLayout using memoryLayoutRef. memoryLayout directive.
-Provides an extension-point mechanism to include memoryLayout directives defined outside the current one. name All directives of memoryLayout defined with the same name are in- cluded in an undefined order. memoryLayout directive.
-Append padding bytes to the current cursor.
-Either size or align attributes should be provided.
-S1ZE Optional.
-Expression must be resolved to a constant after the full load 7. of the lsc file.
+Name of the section to which this layout is relocated. · name Exclusive with ranges.
+Defines a named memoryLayout directive in- stead of specifying a concrete memory location.
+May be included in a parent memoryLayout using memoryLayoutRef. memoryLayoutRef memoryLayout directive.
+Provides an extension-point mechanism to include memoryLayout directives defined outside the current one. name All directives of memoryLayout defined with the same name are in- cluded in an undefined order. padding memoryLayout directive.
+Append padding bytes to the current cursor. padding Either size or align attributes should be provided. size Optional.
+Expression must be resolved to a constant after the full load of the lsc file.
 Increment the cursor position with the given size. align Optional.
 Expression must be resolved to a constant after the full load of the lsc file.
 Move the current cursor position to the next address that matches the given alignment.
 Warning: when used with relocation, the relocation cursor is also aligned.
 Keep in mind this may increase the cursor position with a different amount of bytes. address Optional.
-Expression must be resolved to a constant after the full load of the lsc file.
+Expression must be resolved to a constant after the full load 444.
+655 of the lsc file.
 Move the current cursor position to the given absolute address. fill Optional.
-Expression must be resolved to a constant after the full load of the lsc file.
-Fill padding with the given value (32 bits).
-References a section name that must be embedded.
+Expression must be resolved to a constant after the full load 1111 of the lsc file.
+Fill padding with the given value (32 bits). rootSection References a section name that must be embedded.
 This tag is not a definition.
-It forces the linker to embed all loaded sections matching the given name. name the given name.
-Name of the section to be embedded. name the given name.
-Name of the section to be embedded.
-References a symbol that must be resolved.
-This tag is not a definition. name the given name.
-Name of the section to be embedded. name name ranges image relocation name name
+It forces the linker to embed all loaded sections matching the given name. name Name of the section to be embedded.
+Defense and a small all the translation of This table is not a definition. root Symbol References a symbol that must be resolved.
+This tag is not a definition. rootSymbol References a symbol that must be resolved.
+This tag is not a definition.
+It forces the linker to resolve the value of the symbol.